City Lighting San Francisco

 Robust, industrial outdoor lighting is a natural fit in San Francisco’s Mediterranean climate, where mixed-use, walkable neighborhoods require reliable illumination.
 Golden Gate Park, the largest of the 220-plus parks the San Francisco Recreation & Parks Department manages, is one of many public spaces for reliable solar outdoor commercial lighting.

-San Francisco constantly proves its openness to making the possible probable, and willingness to lead a sometimes reluctant nation into the future.
+San Francisco constantly proves its openness to making the possible probable, and its willingness to lead a sometimes reluctant nation into the next generation with future-proof technology.
 Solar industrial outdoor lighting should be one of those possibilities.